kwek20/Test/README.md

 IOTA Foundation Training Courses

-        IOTA Fundamentals
+        IOTA Fundamentals for Developers
-        Designed to teach the basics of sending transactions, running a node, and using hub
+        Teaches fundamental skills for developing distributed ledger systems using the IOTA toolkit

         IOTA Advanced Topics for Administrators (planning stage - help wanted) Designed to teach tips and techniques for using IOTA in production